-If you are looking for an apprenticeship, you won’t find anywhere quite like the Science and Technology Facilities Council and Diamond Light Source to begin your career.
-We work with incredibly advanced technologies and equipment on some of the most exciting research and engineering and computing projects around.
+If you are looking for an apprenticeship, you won’t find anywhere quite like the Science and Technology Facilities Council to begin your career.
+We work with incredibly advanced technologies and equipment on some of the most exciting research, engineering and computing projects around.

-We have roles based at Rutherford Appleton Laboratory in South Oxfordshire and at our Daresbury Laboratory in Cheshire for our Advanced Engineering Apprenticeships Find out more on our locations page.
+We have roles based at Rutherford Appleton Laboratory in South Oxfordshire and at our Daresbury Laboratory in Cheshire.

-If you have any questions regarding the Apprentice Scheme, please contact either of the following:
+If you have any questions regarding the Apprentice Scheme, please contact one of the following:

 2nd year Mechanical Apprentice